 After graduation from law school, the following options are available:

-- Practicing Lawyer: an 18 month traineeship is mandatory in a law firm, and then after exams, those who pass are registered in the registry of the Bar Association.
+- Practicing Lawyer: An 18-month traineeship is mandatory in a law firm.
+After exams, those who pass are registered in the registry of the Bar Association.
 The Code of Conduct for Lawyers (“Kodikas peri dikigoron”) regulates the exercise of the legal profession.
-A lawyer can work independent from a law firm offering his or her legal services.
-This may include becoming a salaried legal advisor to banks, corporations, organizations and others.
+A lawyer can work independently from a law firm offering his or her legal services.
+This may include becoming a salaried legal advisor to banks, corporations, organizations, and others.

-- Judge, Prosecutor: To become a judge in Greece, one has to graduate from the National School of Judges, which is situated in Thessaloniki.
+- Judge, Prosecutor: To become a judge in Greece, one must graduate from the National School of Judges, which is situated in Thessaloniki.
 Admission to the National School requires passing one of the periodic admission examinations.
-Examinations are in areas such as Public Law, Civil law and civil procedure, Commercial and Corporate Law as well as Criminal Law and Criminal Procedure.
-Examinations vary depending on the department of law one wants to work in, and, thus there are different examinations for administrative and civil courts.
+Examinations are in areas such as public law, civil law and civil procedure, commercial and corporate law, and criminal law and criminal procedure.
+Examinations vary depending on the department of law one wants to work in, and thus there are different examinations for administrative and civil courts.
 To sit for the exam, the main criteria are having graduated from law school and being at least 27 years of age.
 All those admitted have a general education but later they are chosen, after another examination for a particular specialization (civil and criminal or administrative courts), depending on their performance on the relevant law.

 - Notary Public: The prerequisite to become a notary public is having been a practicing lawyer.
 Candidates to fill vacant positions must participate in a yearly written examination administered by the Ministry of Justice.
 The exercise of this profession regulates the code for Notaries (“Kodikas Symvolaiografon”)

 - Diplomatic Corps: A law school graduate can become a diplomat after being admitted and successfully attending the School for the Diplomatic Corps.
-The admission examinations for this school are considered to be the most difficult national examinations since the examination topics are very broad.
-Knowledge of English and French are required.
+The admission examinations for this school are considered the most difficult national examinations since the examination topics are very broad.
+Knowledge of English and French is required.